SimonGreenhill/phylogemetric/README.md

 ## Acknowledgements:

-* Thanks to David Bryant for helping write the Q-Residual code.
+* Thanks to David Bryant for clarifying the Q-Residual code.